Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Evaluation

 \subsection{Evaluate System Overhead}

-System overhead refers to the interaction costs between mobile services and users and operating costs for smart contracts, which are measured by Ethereum gas.
+System overhead refers to the interaction costs between mobile services and users and operating costs for smart contracts measured by Ethereum gas.

-Fig. 7 shows that when the number of requests increases from 50 to 250, and the number of contracts increases from 3 to 18, the overall gas consumption of the system increases linearly, considering the case of the same amount of requests with different amount of contracts, and the case of the amount of contracts with different amount of requests numbers.
+Fig. \ref{fig:total_gas_consumption} shows that when the number of requests increases from 50 to 250, and the number of contracts increases from 3 to 18, the overall gas consumption increases linearly, considering the case of the same amount of requests with different amount of contracts, and the case of the same number of contracts with different amount of requests.

-Based on the three measurements, we believe that this prototype system has good stability and scalability.
-With the increase in the number of requests and contracts, the request cost, which is the major overhead in the system operation, has a stable approaching to a lower boundary.
-This trend supports the stability of the system.
-Similarly, the system overhead is linear growth, instead of an exponential one, which is an acceptable performance.
+Based on the measurements, we conclude that this prototype system has good stability and scalability.
+With an increase in the number of requests and contracts, the request cost, which is the major overhead in the system operation, has a stable approach to a lower boundary, supporting the system's stability.
+Similarly, the system overhead is linear growth instead of an exponential one, which is acceptable.